mathieucarbou/Beelance/README.md

 You need to choose if you go with:

-1. A IoT / M2M SIM card (with LILYGO® T-SIM7080G S3)
+- A IoT / M2M SIM card (with `LILYGO® T-SIM7080G S3 with GPS`)

-   - Pros: cheaper if you have several beehives
+  - Cheaper if you have several beehives
+  - Better coverage: LTE-M and NB-IoT are special optimized bandwidth for IoT devices
-   - Cons: requires to get SIM card from the right IoT / M2M provider
+  - Requires to get SIM card from the right IoT / M2M provider

-2. A normal 4G SIM card from a traditional mobile operator (with LILYGO® T-A7670G R2 with GPS)
+- A normal 4G SIM card from a traditional mobile operator (with `LILYGO® T-A7670G R2 with GPS`)

-   - Pros: easier (i.e. in France a cheap Free Mobile SIM card could work)
+  - Easier to setup (i.e. in France a cheap Free Mobile SIM card could work)
-   - Cons: won't scale with many beehives, and can be more expensive
+  - Won't scale with many beehives, and can be more expensive

 Here is a matrix of tested LTE-M / NB-IOT provider for France and boards: